Choosing the right company secretary to work with is crucial in your business operation and compliance.

 Important note

 Singapore companies must appoint a company secretary within 6 months from the date of incorporation.
-For existing company, this position can not be vacant for 6 months.
+For the existing company, this position can not be vacant for 6 months.

 Otherwise, you may incur a penalty of up to 1,000 SGD.

-- Prepare and file annual returns
+- Prepare and file returns accurately and on time;

 3. Who can be a corporate secretary in Singapore?

-In simple terms, a secretary must be a natural person (a company can not be the secretary) and an ordinary resident of Singapore (Singapore citizen, Singapore permanent resident, or an EntrePass holder).
+A secretary must be a natural person (a company can not be the secretary) and an ordinary resident of Singapore (Singapore citizen, Singapore permanent resident, or an Employment Pass holder for foreigners).

 In addition, this person must have a deep understanding of Singapore company law and be well-versed in all required annual filings.
-In this way, they can support both local and foreign-owned companies to comply with the law and maintain the company status.
+In this way, they can support both local and foreign-owned companies to comply with the law and maintain their company status.

 If a private limited company fails to comply with company law, it may need to appoint a secretary who meets the stricter standards for public companies.
-A public company secretary must satisfy at least one of the following:

 At least 3 of the 5 years in the role before their appointment;